 May 10, 2017

-Unlike in the US where gender expression is deemed politically incorrect, in Argentina it is a cultural symbol, which is evident in many aspects of their lives and particularly in their dance.*
+Unlike in the United States, where overt gender expression is often considered politically incorrect, in Argentina it is embraced as a cultural hallmark—evident in many aspects of life, and especially in dance.*

-In chacarera, for example, the man deliberately demonstrates his masculinity, as saying to the woman, "Look how strong and brave I am!"
-And the woman deliberately displays her femininity, as saying to the man, "Do you like my softness and beauty?"
+In chacarera, for instance, the man boldly displays his masculinity as if to say, “Look how strong and brave I am!”
+Meanwhile, the woman gracefully showcases her femininity, as asking, “Don’t you admire my softness and beauty?”

-For Argentinians, male strength and female beauty are positive qualities that the opposite sexes use to allure each other.
-Masculinity and femininity are gender traits resulted from millions of years of evolution, which allows the human species to sustain and flourish.
-Opposite, different, mutually attractive, interdependent and complementary, men and women are created for each other.
-From their union comes children, family, society, and moral principles that hold the family and society together, such as love, teamwork, role play, cooperation and agreement.
-The sustenance, stability and harmony of society would be impossible if the two sexes do not attract each other and love each other.
-Therefore, gender expression is not a sign of gender inequality or sexist display, as feminists claim.
-Rather, it is a binding force that unites the two sexes and strengthens the society.
-(See Tango and Interdepence between the Sexes.)
+For Argentinians, male strength and female beauty are not controversial concepts—they are celebrated qualities that men and women use to attract each other.
+Masculinity and femininity are gender traits shaped by millions of years of evolution, enabling human beings to thrive as a species.
+Opposite, different, yet mutually drawn to one another, men and women are interdependent and complementary by nature.
+From their union arise children, families, communities, and the moral values that hold society together, such as love, cooperation, roles, teamwork, accommodation, and mutual agreement.
+The sustenance, stability, and harmony of society would be impossible without this attraction and connection between the sexes.
+Gender expression, therefore, is not an indication of inequality or oppression, as some feminists suggest.
+Rather, it is a binding force that unites the sexes and strengthens society.

-"If we want to achieve the perfect degree of human nature, or at least close to this level of perfection, then all rules and regulations of mankind should be adapted to human nature.
-Because experiences prove that we cannot use rules and regulations to bind human nature without destroying their happiness.
-The attempt to obey rules and regulations that contradict human nature is the main source of human suffering.
-Any attempt to promote human wellness will not have any result until there is no radical reform in this respect." - On Human Happiness by John Gray
+As John Gray writes in On Human Happiness: “If we want to achieve the perfect degree of human nature, or at least come close to it, then all rules and regulations of mankind should be adapted to human nature.
+Because experience proves that we cannot use rules and regulations to bind human nature without destroying happiness.
+The attempt to obey rules that contradict human nature is the main source of human suffering.
+Any effort to promote human wellness will fail without radical reform in this respect.”

-The true solution to gender equality and harmony is to embrace gender differences, gender roles, gender expressions, love and cooperation, which is nature's way to unite the two sexes in contradistinction to the arbitrary culture of individualism, feminism, antagonism, hatred and power politics.
-(See The World Needs a Different Philosophy.)
-Thanks to tango we have a living testimony of how nature works.
-"Tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than un-equalize the two sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual respect, submission, accommodation and cooperation rather than antagonism, animosity, confrontation and power struggle, and that love triumphs over hostility.
-While individualism and feminism focus on the individuality and independence of the individual person or gender, tango focuses on the oneness and harmony of their union.
-It asks us to be friendly, submissive, humble, adaptive, cooperative, agreeable and yielding.
-Tango proves that the two sexes can form a harmonious relationship by conforming to these values.
-Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance and the relationship with the opposite sex."
-(See Femininity and Feminism in Tango (II).)
+Thanks to tango, we have a living testament to how nature operates.
+“Tango is based on the idea that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than create inequality between the sexes, that being a masculine male and a feminine female is attractive, beneficial, and desirable, that the harmony of the two genders is achieved through mutual respect, submission, accommodation, and cooperation rather than antagonism, animosity, confrontation, and power struggle, and that love triumphs over hostility.
+While individualism and feminism focus on the individuality and independence of individuals or sexes, tango emphasizes the oneness and harmony of their union.
+It calls for friendliness, submission, humility, adaptability, cooperation, agreeableness, and yielding.
+Tango demonstrates that the two sexes can form a harmonious relationship by adhering to these values.
+Despite the challenges tango faces in the West, it continues to positively influence our lives.
+Unless we adopt these values, we cannot fully enjoy the dance or the relationship between the sexes (see Femininity and Feminism in Tango (II)).”

 ______________________________________

-*I was dancing at Club Gricel and suddenly my partner uttered a scream.
-She was struck by someone.
-As I wondered how that could happen, the man of the couple who clashed with us said something reproachful to me, like a male goose protecting his female goose.
-Perhaps it was my fault, I apologized.
+*I was dancing at Club Gricel when suddenly my partner let out a scream.
+She had been struck by someone.
+As I wondered how that could have happened, the man from the couple who had clashed with us said something reproachful to me, like a male goose protecting his female partner.
+Perhaps it was my fault, so I apologized.
 We moved on and forgot about the incident.
-On my way out of the venue, I was approached by that man, who appparently was waiting for me.
-He shaked my hand and said he wanted to apolagize because it was his fault.
-The man had to be virile in front of his woman, but privately he admitted his mistake.
-That was an Argentine man, not flawless but good in nature.
-I had no problem to forgive his being manly.
+On my way out of the venue, I was approached by that man, who apparently had been waiting for me.
+He shook my hand and said he wanted to apologize because it had been his fault.
+The man needed to appear virile in front of his woman, but privately he admitted his mistake.
+I was touched by his sincerity and had no problem forgiving him for being manly.

 No comments: